For more than 30 years, future generations of Lake Protectors have begun their protection journeys on board the LGA’s Floating Classroom.

-All ages are welcome however we do not recommend the program for those younger than 8 or 9.
+All ages are welcome, however, we do not recommend the program for those younger than 8.

-Life jackets are provided– and everyone under 18 is required to wear one.
+Life jackets are provided and required for everyone under 18.
 There is also an emergency restroom on board.

-- Unvaccinated individuals, including children under the age of 12 who are not yet vaccine eligible, must wear a mask.
+- Unvaccinated individuals, including children who are not yet vaccine eligible, must wear a mask.

 - Limited capacity will allow groups to be seated about 6 feet from another group.
 Please note that you may not be 6 feet from the boat captain, crew, and staff.